CDL License Requirements

 CDL Class B License

 A Class B CDL allows the driver to operate commercial vehicles that are 'straight' or combination, where the total vehicle weight (GVWR) must be 26,000 pounds or more but any towed portion must weigh less than 10,000 pounds.
-Often, truckers whose professional speciality is intrastate or 'short hauls' or 'commercial deliveries' possess this type of commercial vehicle and license.
+Often, truckers whose professional specialty is intrastate or 'short hauls' or 'commercial deliveries' possess this type of commercial vehicle and license.
 Operators with a Class B license are also clear to drive Class C vehicles as long as additional training or endorsements are not needed and no restrictions are in effect.

 CDL Class C License